kokoko3k/koko-aio-slang/docs.md

         This is the slotmask offset/stagger, (available on type 1 only) Keep it around 79 or all the way to max

+**Low level phosphor grid**<br>
+    Being hhis is another way to produce horizontal masks, scanlines and aperturegrille/slotmasks,<br>
+    you should not enable this with any of the other functions that do the same thing.<br>
+    Parameters are trickier to setup, but possibilities are much more and while achievable quality can be<br>
+    higher even at 1080p, it should be great at higher resolutions.<br>
+    By reading the following explanaitions, you will realize that this section can also be used to emulate<br>
+    handhelds screens, where pixels you see on screen have to be sized proportionally to the game one.<br>

+    X resolution: (core or screen) (**):
+        0: Phosphors width will be relative to the pixel width of the core (game).
+        1: Phosphors width will be relative to the pixel width of the screen.
+        Phosphors width Min, Max:
+            The width of each phosphor can grow or whrink, depending on the luminosity of the underlying pixel luminance.
+            Use Mix and Max parameter to limit the minimum and maximum size they can reach.
+        Mask type preset:
+            You can have the shader generate a preconfigured mask for you:
+            1:gm 2:gmx 3:rgb 4:rgbx 5:rbg 6:rbgx
+            ...or with 0, you can draft your own by using the following knobs:
+                Phosphors+gap count (mask size):
+                    How much phosphors or blank spaces the final mask will have.
+                R,G,B, Shift:
+                    The position of every phosphor.
+                Example 1: Phosphors+gap count=4 and R=0 G=1 B=2
+                ...will give you a mask with red,green,blue and a blank space.
+                Example 2: Phosphors+gap count=2 and R=1 G=0 B=1
+                ...will give a mask with green + a mix of blue and red (magenta) Example 3: Phosphors+gap count=3 and R=1 G=1 B=1
+                ...will give a mask with a blank space, the neutral white color and another blank space Example 4: Phosphors+gap count=1 and R=0 G=0 B=0 ...like the previous one, but without any blank spaces.
+            Cell size multiplier x (neg=divider):
+                Multiply (or divide if the parameter is < 0) the mask (cell) size by a factor.
+                As stated(**), the size may be relative to screen or core, this allow you to "zoom" the cell horizontally and can be useful if you have an HiDPI screen.
+                For example, you may choose to use screen sized masks and zoom them by a factor of 2 or 3 to make room for phosphors and see them visually grow in width.
+                Likewise, you can use core/game(**) sized masks and divide them by a factor if they appears too big.

+            Y resolution: (core for scanlines or screen), height min/max:
+                See X resolution parameter just explained (**),  all similarly named parameters will refer to the phosphors height instead od the width.

+                The core setting here assumes a particular meaning tho, because setting it so along with a multiplier = 1 allows you to emulate scanlines.
+                This works because the phosphors will grow in height no more than the size of a source (game) row, so that if you set the maximum height to something lower than 1.0, the remaining blank part will actually acts like a scanline gap.

+                Slotmask offset(*):
+                    This will cause every cell to be vertically shifted by the configured amount to emulate a slotmask phosphors layout.
+                    It is true that for accurate reproduction of them, slotmasks are commonly emulated at screen size, but this causes, on low resolution displays, weird artifacts, primarily when using curvature and when you try to draw scanlines -and- slotmasks.
+                    Here there is an added value given by the fact that the shift itself can be relative to not only to the screen pixel height, but to game pixel height. (**) By selecting Y resolution=0 (so core coordinates**) and enabling this slotmask offset, you will have a staggered scanline.
+                    This allows you to not drawing a scanline -and- a slotmask, but to draw a "slotmasked" scanline.
+                    While this does not exist at all in crt technology, it greatly mitigates the artifacts just explained while producing a fairly convincing effect, very similar to a screen with visible scanlines and visible slotmask.

+            Avoid intercell bleeding:
+                When you set maximum width/height to anything > 0.5, the phosphor light will bleed over the adiacent (left/right up/down) one so that they will start to blend togheter.
+                This option will avoid the bleeding.
+                You may want them to merge or not, depending on your preference to see a visible "grid"/lines

+            Interlace Flicker (0=off,1=on,2=if interlaced):
+                Since we can emulate scanline appearence, here we deal with interlaced content too.
+                This setting emulates the flickering issues present on crt interlaced screens where the brighter lines flickers when they are near dark ones.
+                You can choose to produce the flickering: never, always or only when the input picture is considered interlaced.
+                The threshold for that is defined in config.inc with the parameter: MIN\_LINES\_INTERLACED.
+            Interlace Flicker power: The strength of the effect.
+            Disable on interlaced screen:
+                You may want to avoid drawing scanlines gaps when interlaced content is found (currently unimplemented)

+            Vertical cell Mask:
+                Phosphor masks are usually vertically delimited by thin lines.
+                This parameter will set the visibility of them.

+                Resolution: (core or screen)
+                    Should the vertical interval (height) between those likes be relative to screen or core pixel size?
+                Height (inverted): The more, the less that intervall will be.
+                Fadeout under light: How much they will be visible over bright pixels.
+                Steepness:
+                    The more, the thinner they will be.
+                    Setting this to very high values, may make them disappear unevenly.
+                Even/odd offset:
+                    If you not used, the previous section to emulate scanlines(*), but still want to emulate slotmasks layouts, you can set this to 1.0.
+                    You can draw slotmasks at screen coordinates to emulate real crts or choose to paint them at core coordinates to have a more defined slotmask ...if you like slotmasks so much :-)

 **Dot matrix emulation:**<br>
     Emulates low refresh "boxed" screens used in old handheld consoles.<br>